garden-rs/garden/doc/src/tree-queries.md

 ## Paths

 Paths can be specified as well, but the filesystem has the lowest priority relative to gardens, groups, and trees.
-When specifyiing paths they must resolve to a configured tree.
-For example,
+When specifying paths they must resolve to a configured tree.
+For example:

 ```bash
 garden build . -- --verbose
 ```

-runs the `build` command on the tree in the current directory and passes the `--verbose` flag to the configured `build` command.
+This runs the `build` command on the tree in the current directory and passes the `--verbose` flag to the configured `build` command.